Nikait/brute_admin/README.md

 To run this program, you must have golang installed and also a library for colours.
-It is install by the team
+It is install by the command:
 go get github.com/fatih/color

 You can also run the script